How to Apply a Door Skin

 Disassemble the door from the car in order to apply the door skin.
 It is best to apply it when the door is off the car as it allows a better space to work on.
 Some car doors require the wiring harness to be completely removed first.
 The grinder application may melt the wires.

 Use a die grinder to grind the edges of the door and remove the old door skin.
 Grind in the areas where the skin folds around the shell of the door.
 Continue the process until a three-layer metal is revealed.
 For welds, move the die grinder around until it cuts through and eliminates them.
 Once the skin is totally loose, remove it.
 Sand the outer edges of the new skin lightly to allow the lips of the skin to fold much easier.
 Position the skin on the door.

 Replace the welds in order to install the door skin.
 Prepare the surface of the skin and clean them lightly.
 Place the adhesive on either the door or the door skin surface.
 Squeeze the adhesive around the surfaces of the skin or the door until it covers the surfaces on the skin folding.
 The adhesive may also function as a seam sealer as long as it is applied in adequate amounts.
 Position the door skin on the door to bond the two together.

-Test if the door fits the car and make adjustments if the door does not fit well.
-Apply seam sealer on the flanges and have the door painted and coated with corrosion resistant material.
+Test to see if the door fits.
+It might need adjustments if the door does not fit well.
+Apply seam sealer on the flanges and have the door painted and coated with corrosion-resistant material.